misiektoja/spotify_monitor/README.md

 1. The Spotify account used by Spotify Monitor follows the person you want to monitor.
 2. That person has enabled listening activity sharing in Spotify.

-The setup wizard (`spotify_monitor --setup`) checks whether the configured Spotify account follows the target.
-It offers to follow only when needed and changes the account only after explicit confirmation.
-If you want to do it manually, open the person's profile in the Spotify desktop or mobile app then use **Share** > **Copy link to profile**.
-You can paste the complete profile link into the setup wizard.
-You do not need to extract the user ID yourself.
+The setup wizard checks whether the monitoring account follows the target.
+It can send the follow request after you confirm.
+To follow manually, open the target's profile in the Spotify desktop or mobile app.
+You can use **Share** > **Copy link to profile** and paste the complete link into the wizard.
+You do not need to extract the user ID.
 See [Following the Monitored User](https://misiektoja.github.io/spotify_monitor/configuration/#following-the-monitored-user).

 For local installs, Firefox import is the recommended login path.
 Docker users should use the wizard's hidden manual `sp_dc` entry.
 See the [full Quick Start guide](https://misiektoja.github.io/spotify_monitor/quick-start/) for details.